 Researchers in the Department of Biological and Biomedical Sciences at Harvard have developed an intensive course that introduces graduate students to the "fundamentals of programming, statistics, and image and data analysis through the use of MATLAB" (Stefan et al., 2015. p.
 2).
-This course is framed not only with the goal of students developing programming skills, but also emphasizing students learning how to algorithmically reason through a computational problem.
+This course is framed not only with the goal of students developing programming skills, but also emphasizing students learning how to algorithmically reason through a computational problem, and developing statistical understandings.
 The structure of the 50-hour course dedicates the first two days to an introduction to programming using MATLAB, where students learn a variety of topics, including creating variables, performing basic variable operations, indexing, logicals, functions, conditionals, and loops.
+Day 3 is dedicated to developing statistical understandings, including probability distributions, hypothesis testing, p-values, bootstrapping methods, and multiple testing.
 These courses are given twice a year, once prior to the start of the school year as new graduate students are attending orientation, and a second time for "students who realize the need for such training later in their studies" (Gutlerner & Van Vactor, 2013).

-In introducing beginning graduate students to these concepts, researchers hope to lower the computational barrier for students taking courses, empower student to learn computational tools on their own, as well as allow other courses to "build upon this foundation and integrate quantitative methods throughout the curriculum" (Stefan et al., 2015. p.
+In introducing beginning graduate students to these concepts, researchers hoped to lower the computational barrier for students taking courses, empower students to learn computational tools on their own, and allow for other courses to "build upon this foundation and integrate quantitative methods throughout the curriculum" (Stefan et al., 2015. p.
 2).
+Survey results from the last five course offerings (Spring 2012 to Spring 2014) indicated that “students report significant gains in their self-assessed programming ability,” with students reporting that some of the concepts “around statistics [are the] most challenging” (Stefan et al., 2015. p.
+8).
+These surveys also indicated that, following completion of the course, students believed they had acquired practical quantitative and computational skills that would prepare them for research in their field, recognized the importance of computational and quantitative methods in their field, felt confident in the methods they had learned, and would recommend that other graduate students learn these types of methods.

-Graduate level terminal statistics courses, such as Methods of Data Analysis I and II, are taken by graduate environmental science students across the country, potentially acting as the final computational training students receive prior to performing independent research.
-Examining such courses provides a natural extension of the research on computational training and thinking of graduate students in the biological sciences, as both provide the computational training used by graduate students in their independent research.
-Environmental science students have similar computational burdens, with computational expectations often being placed on them with little to no training.
-It is the intention of this study to close this gap in the research, and to understand the resources environmental science graduate students invoke when learning and reasoning through computational applications relevant to their field.
+Graduate level terminal statistics courses, such as Methods of Data Analysis I and II, are taken by graduate environmental science students across the country, potentially acting as the sole or final computational training students receive prior to performing independent research.
+Examining such courses provides a natural extension of the research on computational and statistical training of graduate students in the biological sciences, as both provide the computational training used by graduate students throughout their coursework and in their independent research.
+Environmental science students experience similar computational burdens to students in the biological sciences, with computational expectations often being placed on them with little to no training.
+The intention of this study was to close this gap in the research, and to understand the resources environmental science graduate students invoke when learning and reasoning through applications of statistical computing in their field.

 Methodology

-For this study, a pragmatic phenomenological approach is appropriate, as the intention is to understand and describe common experiences in computational thinking and abilities for environmental science graduate students when applying their computational skills and understandings to applications in their field.
-The focus of this study, on the actions taken by students in the process of computationally reasoning through an application, lends itself naturally to a pragmatic framework.
-This framework allows for an emphasis on the process of finding a working solution, allowing for varied solutions rather than a single solution (Creswell, 2013).
+For this study, a pragmatic phenomenological approach was appropriate, as the intention was to understand and describe common experiences in computational thinking and abilities for environmental science graduate students when applying their computational skills and understandings to applications in their field.
+The focus of this study, on the actions taken by students in the process of computationally reasoning through an application, lent itself naturally to a pragmatic framework.
+This framework allowed for an emphasis on the process of finding a working solution, allowing for varied solutions rather than a single solution (Creswell, 2013).